roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-08 ****** byCathartico© He took the business cards from the middle compartment and carelessly threw them onto the ground.
+He took the business cards from the middle compartment and carelessly threw them onto the ground.
 Then he used the stick to plug the dildo into the middle compartment.
 I couldn't believe it.
 The pink popsicle was sticking out from the wooden business card holder right in the middle of my desk.

  Goddamnit!
 Where had they found this fucking dildo?
 It was such a depraved tool of degradation.
 Sucking on it felt so silly because it made me look like a girl sucking on a pop ice.
 Fucking it stretched my holes wide because of its girth.
 Using the stick, it could be attached to something like the shredder or the business card holder and god knows what else.